Planning Opportunities to Consider Before Year End: Part 1 - Trust Point

 In higher income years, it may make sense to give a greater amount to charity.
 This can be particularly true for individuals who are nearing retirement, where taxable income may fall several tax brackets after retirement.
 Conversely, in lower income years, it may make sense to pare back or delay charitable gifts.

-For individuals who are charitably inclined but who now take the increased standard deduction ($13,850 for single; $27,700 for married filing jointly) rather than itemizing deductions, it could make sense to use a “bunching strategy” whereby a taxpayer gives multiple years’ worth of charitable gifts in a single tax year to itemize deductions in that year and then foregoes charitable gifts over the next several years while taking the standard deduction.
+For individuals who are charitably inclined but who now take the increased standard deduction ($14,600 for single and $29,200 for married filing jointly in 2024) rather than itemizing deductions, it could make sense to use a “bunching strategy” whereby a taxpayer gives multiple years’ worth of charitable gifts in a single tax year to itemize deductions in that year and then foregoes charitable gifts over the next several years while taking the standard deduction.

 While some donors enjoy the convenience of making cash donations, one should not overlook the enhanced benefit of instead gifting long-term appreciated securities, as the charity receives the same economic benefit as a cash donation, while the taxpayer receives a tax deduction for the full market value of the gift and, importantly, avoids paying capital gains taxes on the gifted security.